aeinbu/Metamory.Server/ROADMAP.md

 # Roadmap

-- Demo mode (or Dev mode) - Turning of authentication

-- stopwatch to logging/instumentation/monitoring instead of x-time-taken header
+- Seperate server for managing vs. serving content?
+- Same server, separate ports for managing vs. serving content?
+  - Posssibility to run one or both in the same prosess?

 - http caching